Why you should never buy your engagement ring from a mall jeweler

 Jewelers and virtual inventory

-Online jewelers often offer thousands of stones in their inventory – sometimes even hundreds of thousands – which gives consumers incredible choice.
-But if a jeweler was to actually physically own 200,000 diamonds, the value of their stock would be over a billion dollars.
+Online jewelers often offer thousands of stones in their inventory – a jeweler was to actually physically own 200,000 diamonds, the value of their stock would be over a billion dollars.

 To avoid this, but to continue to offer a large range of diamonds, most jewelers use a ‘virtual inventory’.
 They have a network of diamond manufacturers and suppliers who do hold a physical inventory and supply a particular diamond to the jeweler when a customer requests it.

 Often a diamond supplier may have an arrangement with several retailers, offering them all the same inventory.
 This means that the exact same stone can be offered through several websites at the same time, sometimes at wildly different prices.
-To see just how big a difference there could be, I conducted a test with the US’s two largest jewelry chains and Ringspo’s recommended retailers through the Diamond Search tool.
+To see just how big a difference there could be, I conducted a test with the US’s two largest jewelry chains and some of Ringspo’s recommended retailers.

 The comparison test